python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Therefore, a top-level string value for ``license`` was adopted for PEP 639, as an earlier working draft had temporarily specified.

-Add a ``type`` key to treat ``text`` as expression
-''''''''''''''''''''''''''''''''''''''''''''''''''

-Instead of using the reserved top-level string value of the ``license`` key in the ``[project]`` table, one could add a ``type`` subkey to the ``license`` table to control whether ``text`` (or a string value) is interpreted as free-text or a license expression.
-This could make backward compatibility a bit easier, as older tools could ignore it and always treat ``text`` as ``license``, while newer tools would know to treat it as a license expression, if ``type`` was set appropriately.
-Indeed, :pep:`621` seems to suggest something of this sort as a possible way that SPDX license expressions could be implemented.

-However, it has got all the same downsides as in the previous item, including greater complexity, a more complex mapping between the project source metadata and Core Metadata and inconsistency between the presentation in tool config, project source metadata and Core Metadata, a harder deprecation, further bikeshedding over what to name it, and inability to mark one but not the other as dynamic, among others.

-In addition, while theoretically a little easier in the short term, in the long term it would mean users would always have to remember to specify the correct ``type`` to ensure their license expression is interpreted correctly, which adds work and potential for error; we could never safely change the default while being confident that users understand that what they are entering is unambiguously a license expression, with all the false positive and false negative issues as above.

-Therefore, for these reasons, we reject this here in favor of the reserved string value of the ``license`` key.

 Source metadata ``license-files`` key